janblim/BookUp/README.md

 # BookUp

 This is a prototype for my social-media website BookUp.
 BookUp is a website for users to make friends over their favorite books, like a virtual book-club.
-Users can discuss books, compile a list of favorite books, make friends, and vote on comments.
+Users can discuss books, compile a list of favorite books, make friends, and vote on comments they like or dislike.
 You can create a new page about your favorite book, or you can simply start a discussion on an existing book.

 [Live Link](https://bookup-nhq9.onrender.com/)